gregtozzi/w241_project/reports/README.md

 four solicitation emails via Mail Chimp’s web interface.

-To select subjects, we first filtered the extract of the Center’s compelte donor database on the list of individuals the Centered intended to target by email.
+To select subjects, we first filtered the extract of the Center’s complete donor database on the list of individuals the Centered intended to target by email.
 In the process, we removed three duplicated entries.

 We had hoped to incorporate donor history into our randomization scheme